 And, the plugins will of course include basic information on the entire application approval process at PayPal to help get you started.
 We can’t provide you support for PayPal itself of course, but we can offer you guidance since we have a lot of experience with the overall Adaptive Payments application process

-What is the maximum number of recipients for parallel or chained payment?
+PayPal limits the maximum number of recipients for any parallel or chained payment to 6.

 As of the time of this writing, according to PayPall, when a shopper choose to file a dispute for a payment that was handled via PayPal Adaptive Payments API, the shopper has 2 choices depending on whether the payment was made with the site using parallel mode or chained mode.